 The death she means is that of Holden’s younger brother Allie, and she's right that it’s the crucial background against which the whole story takes shape.
 Beneath the surface of its urban preppie setting, Catcher is not a portrait of rich-kid ennui but a portrait of grief, and should be judged accordingly.
 I personally find it a convincing portrait, full of eerie particulars—for example, Holden’s absurd fear of “disappearing” whenever he crosses a street.
 This is many things at once: a superstitious fear of death, a displaced suicidal impulse, the Raskolnikov-like sense of having cut himself off from everyone, and a dread that the integrity of his grief (against which everything else becomes “phony”) will disappear in the transition to adulthood.

 Holden’s inability to save Allie from death fuels his desire to rescue innocence from anything that threatens it, including the corruptions of adult sexuality and money.
-It becomes, in fact, a puritanical impulse with which he wrestles: it’s entirely to the point that he lets fly with every swear word in the language except “shit” and “fuck.”
+It becomes, in fact, a puritanical impulse with which he wrestles: he lets fly with just about every swear word in the language except those having to do with sex.
 Famously, he erases the graffito “Fuck you” from walls where kids can see it—where, most likely, kids wrote it.
 This gesture should be paired with an earlier episode, in which he packs a snowball at his windowsill but can’t bear to throw it, lest he disturb the pristine whiteness below.

 His tendency toward puritanism brings us to the last objection.
 Despite his reputation as a foul-mouthed rebel, the truth is that Holden often risks sounding sanctimonious.
 Unrepentant sinners sometimes work as literary characters, but saints never do.
 To be too good for the world is to be, by definition, too good for us.